- propranolol hydrochloride

 Laboratory Tests: Propranolol has been reported to interfere with the estimation of serum bilirubin by the diazo method and with the determination of catecholamines by methods using fluorescence.

-This product contains parahydroxybenzoates which may cause allergic reactions (possibly delayed).
+- parahydroxybenzoates which may cause allergic reactions (possibly delayed)

-In addition, this product contains Sunset Yellow (E110) which may cause allergic reactions.
+- Sunset Yellow (E110) which may cause allergic reactions

 Hypoglycaemic agents: Tachycardia associated with hypoglycaemia may be modified by propranolol.
 Use of propranolol alongside hypoglycaemic therapy in diabetic patients should be with caution since it may prolong the hypoglycaemic response to insulin (see section 4.3 and 4.4).

 Anti-arrhythmics: Class I anti-arrhythmic drugs (e.g. disopyramide and flecainide) may have a potentiating effect on atrial-conduction time and induce negative inotropic effect.
 Concomitant use with class III anti-arrhythmic drugs (e.g. amiodarone) increases the risk of bradycardia, AV block and myocardial depression.

 Calcium Channel Blockers: Combined use of beta-adrenoceptor blocking drugs and calcium channel blockers with negative inotropic effects (eg, verapamil, diltiazem) can lead to an exaggeration of these effects particularly in patients with impaired ventricular function and/or SA or AV conduction abnormalities.
 This may result in severe hypotension, bradycardia and cardiac failure.
 Neither drug should be administered intravenously within 48 hours of discontinuing the other.

 Dihydropyridines: Concomitant therapy with dihydropyridines e.g. nifedipine, may increase the risk of hypotension, and cardiac failure may occur in patients with latent cardiac insufficiency.